Song requests, music through your Twitch chat bot

 Song request blacklisting

-Moobot will deny any blacklisted requests, and you can also set your Moobot to blacklist the viewer who did the unwanted request.
+Moobot will deny any blacklisted requests and can also be set to automatically blacklist the viewer who made the unwanted request.

-Just follow these steps to blacklist song requests from a certain Twitch viewer:
+Follow these steps to blacklist Song Requests from a Twitch viewer:

 «Features»